United States: Geography

-The United States is the world's third-largest country by total area behind Russia and Canada.
-The 48 contiguous states and the District of Columbia have a combined area of 3,119,885 sqmi.
+Although the United States is often cited as the third-largest country by total area (behind Russia and Canada), Wikipedia ranks it fourth-largest (after Russia, Canada, and China) because coastal and territorial waters are excluded from each country.
 In 2021, the United States had 8% of the Earth's permanent meadows and pastures and 10% of its cropland.

 Starting in the east, the coastal plain of the Atlantic seaboard gives way to inland forests and rolling hills in the Piedmont plateau region.
 The Appalachian Mountains and the Adirondack Massif separate the East Coast from the Great Lakes and the grasslands of the Midwest.
 The Mississippi River System, the world's fourth-longest river system, runs predominantly north–south through the center of the country.
 The flat and fertile prairie of the Great Plains stretches to the west, interrupted by a highland region in the southeast.